gdsfactory/gdsfactory/docs/contribution.md

   - lytest: writes all components GDS in `run_layouts` and compares them with `ref_layouts`
     - when running the test it will do a boolean of the `run_layout` and the `ref_layout` and raise an error for any significant differences.
     - you can check out any changes in your library with `gf gds diff ref_layouts/bbox.gds run_layouts/bbox.gds`
-    - it will also store all differences in `diff_layouts` and you can combine and show them in klayout with `make diff`
+    - it will also store all differences in `diff_layouts` and you can combine and show them in KLayout with `make diff`

 ## Testing your own component factories